soxueren/atsd/api/sql/README.md

 | 2016-06-16T13:04:00.000Z | nurswgvml006 | 15.1    | 71461.0  |
 ```

-The choice of statistical function to use for value columns depends on the use case.
+The choice of an aggregation function applied to numeric columns depends on the use case.

-`AVG` and percentile functions would smooth the values, whereas the `LAST` or `FIRST` functions would select a subset of raw values in a downsampling effect.
+While `AVG` and `PERCENTILE` functions smooth the values, the `LAST` or `FIRST` functions produce a subset of raw values in a downsampling effect.

 ```sql
 SELECT t1.datetime, t1.entity, LAST(t1.value) AS cpu, LAST(t2.value) AS mem